- How do I register my child?

 The individual programmes for each of our 4 age groups are available here.

-While we cannot guarantee entrance to these schools, working within a structured academic English-speaking environment on a weekly basis definitely improves your child’s chances.
+We have had a great amount of succes with our students in these exams.
+While we cannot guarantee entrance to these schools, working within a structured academic English-speaking environment on a weekly basis definitely improves your child’s chances - especially from an early age.
 She must also be motivated to learn during our classes and want to join such a school.

 We take children when they have reached “Moyenne Section” in French schools.
 As children are just getting used to the idea of school in “Petite Section”, we feel it is inappropriate to overload their day at such a young age.